enketo/enketo-core/README.md

 		modelStr: globalXMLInstance,
 		// optional string of an existing instance to be edited
 		instanceStr: null,
-		// optional boolean whether this instance has been unsubmitted so far
+		// optional boolean whether this instance has been submitted already
-		unsubmitted: true,
+		ubmitted: false,
 		// optional array of objects containing {id: 'someInstanceId', xmlStr: '<root>external instance content</root>'}
 		external = []
 	};